TAST Week 38

 TAST week 38 is here!
 This week, I have two stitches that are similar and both are worked on a grid.
 You could experiment with them off-grid – in other words, work them in a free form manner but people usually work them within a square.

-I think readers may be surprised by Woven Cross Stitch, as although at first sight, it looks a bit mundane, it is very addictive.
+I think you may be surprised by Woven Cross Stitch, as although at first sight, it looks a bit mundane, it is very addictive.
 It is also one of those stitches that once you work it, you realise how much potential it has.
 Try different threads such as perle cotton #5, a variegated thread or even a fine knitting yarn.
 As usual, you can find a tutorial for the Woven Cross Stitch in my Stitch Dictionary.

 Beyond TAST week 38